Doctor of Philosophy candidate

 She has long dreamt of doing her PhD one day, Sana says.

-“I’ve been a lecturer in computing and IT for 20 years, but started to realise that I really enjoy being involved in research.
-As part of my work I was involved in developing courses on creative software, including games, augmented reality and virtual reality.
-I found this area very interesting, and after some research I discovered creative technologies at AUT.”
+“I’ve been a lecturer in computing and IT for 20 years but started to realise that I really enjoy being involved in the research.
+As part of my work, I was involved in developing courses on creative software, including games, augmented reality and virtual reality.
+I found this area very interesting, and after some research, I discovered creative technologies at AUT.”

-Once she met Associate Professor Andy Connor, who is now her supervisor, there was no question about her applying to study at AUT.
+Once she met Associate Professor Andy Connor and Jan Kruse, who are now her supervisors, there was no question about her applying to study at AUT.

-“He was very interested because my background is in swarm intelligence and evolutionary algorithms.
-His research area is evolutionary algorithms and their applications in gaming.
+“They were very interested because my background is in algorithms inspired by nature.
+Their research area is evolutionary algorithms and their applications in gaming.
 Because I’m interested in gaming, it was a perfect match.

 Balancing study and life